 Creating the perfect pizza is an art.
 A delicate balance of toppings will provide a delicious slice with dough that is not too dry or too soggy and carries the right amount of flavor.
-So, what is the order you should apply pizza toppings?
+So, what is the optimal order of pizza toppings?

 This guide can shed some light on this famous question and provide tips and tricks for achieving the perfect pizza.